levkovigor/freertos-template2/doc/README-flatsat.md

    other services like Mattermost.

-### Connecting to the flatsat computer
+# Connecting to the flatsat computer

 1. Connect to the VPN
-2. Connect to Flatsat (password needed, ask Jonas Burgdorf on Mattermost):
+2. Connect to the flatsat (password needed, ask Jonas Burgdorf on Mattermost):

    ```sh
    ssh -X source@flatsat.source.absatvirt.lw